chithra-bhat/udemy-bigdata-with-spark/README.md

 cd udemy-bigdata-with-spark
 ```

-**3. Install Apache Spark**: Next, install Apache Spark by following the detailed installation instructions provided at [Sundog Education - Spark Python](https://www.sundog-education.com/spark-python/).
+**3. Install Apache Spark**:
+Next, install Apache Spark by following the detailed installation instructions provided at [Sundog Education - Spark Python (https://www.sundog-education.com/spark-python/).

-**4. Running Spark Code**: To execute Spark programs, use the spark-submit command.
+**4. Running Spark Code**: To execute Spark programs, use the `spark-submit` command.
 For example, to run a file named ratings-counter.py, use:

 ```
 spark-submit ratings-counter.py